Ivorforce/NumDot/Readme.md

 Operations with tensors are also very easy to write and read, once you're familiar with them.
 Vectorization reduces boilerplate a ton, and allows you to focus on the actual operations taking place.

 NumDot is inspired by the python tensor math library, [NumPy](https://numpy.org), and thus shares many semantics with it.
-If you are unfamiliar with tensor operations in general, I recommend taking a numpy tutorial or two first.
+If you are unfamiliar with tensor operations in general, we recommend taking a numpy tutorial or two first.
 That being said, here are some direct comparison examples:

 | NumPy                             | NumDot                                                                                                                           |
 |-----------------------------------|----------------------------------------------------------------------------------------------------------------------------------|